MelissaGraham/dp0-challenges-2023/README.md

 Knowing only the central coordinates of a rich galaxy cluster, make a color-magnitude diagram to match the example.

+### Challenge 3: Variable Star Check

+Be a good friend and check if LSST knows whether a star is variable.

 ## Notebook Challenges

+## Challenge 11:

 ## Contribute